MonsieurETM/QPSK/README.md

 <img src="spectrum.png" width="400">

-The receive costas loop is not working yet.
-It's gimped somewhere...
+The receive costas loop is not fully debugged, but looks reasonable so far...

 <img src="scatter.png" width="400">